India, China Agree to Disengage Thousands of Border Troops

 India did not release a statement of its own, but an official with the External Affairs Ministry said Jaishankar told Wang that India expected full adherence to all agreements on management of border areas and would not support any attempt to change the status quo unilaterally.

-The official said Jaishankar said the immediate task was to ensure a comprehensive disengagement of troops at all flash points to prevent any untoward incident, with details of how that is to be done worked out by military commanders.
-The official spoke on condition of anonymity as they were not authorized to speak publicly.
+The official said Jaishankar said the immediate task is to ensure a comprehensive disengagement of troops at all flash points to prevent any incidents, with details of how that is to be done worked out by military commanders.
+The official was not authorized to speak publicly and spoke on condition of anonymity.

 The two ministers met in Moscow on the sidelines of a gathering of the foreign ministers of the Shanghai Cooperation Organization.
-The body comprises China, India, Pakistan, Russia, Kazakhstan, Krgyzstan, Tajikistan and Uzbekistan.
+The group comprises China, India, Pakistan, Russia, Kazakhstan, Krgyzstan, Tajikistan and Uzbekistan.

+On Friday, Wang held talks with Russia's foreign minister in Moscow and later told reporters that India had expressed a wish to ease tensions through diplomatic and political channels.

+Wang said the top priority now is to not break past agreements, including one not to open fire at the border.

+“Also, we should withdraw the personnel and equipment completely from the front line.
+In this way, we can implement the consensus and restore peace and stability along the border,” he said.

+Russian Foreign Minister Sergey Lavrov said he was very pleased that the Moscow venue enabled the foreign ministers of China and India to have a substantive meeting on deescalating their border tensions.

-Vinod Bhatia, a retired Indian army general, said it’s going to be a long process to resolve the ongoing impasse.
+In India, Vinod Bhatia, a retired Indian army general, said resolving the ongoing impasse will be a long process.

 “Disengagement is the first and the most important step that will guide the de-escalation process.
 The two armies will work out a mutually acceptable methodology for de-escalation,” Bhatia said.